-1 1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. М 1 2 Materials assess all student expectations over the breadth of the course and indicate which student expectations are being assessed in each assessment.
-PM 2 student expectations are being assessed in each assessment. ; 2 Materials include assessments that integrate scientific concepts and science and PM 3 engineering practices.
-4 Materials include assessments that require students to apply knowledge and skills to novel М 4 contexts.
+1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. Μ 2 Materials assess all student expectations over the breadth of the course and indicate which PM 2 student expectations are being assessed in each assessment.
+3 Materials include assessments that integrate scientific concepts and science and PM э engineering practices.
+Materials include assessments that require students to apply knowledge and skills to novel М 4 contexts.